North-West-Wind/CurseForge-CLI/README.md

 You can configure CurseForge CLI by editing `cf.json`.
 The file should be generated once the JAR file has run once.
 These are the options you can edit:
 - `directory` The directory where modpacks and profiles are stored.
 Default: `./curseforge-cli`
-- `acceptParent` Whether mods with only the parent version of a profile is accepted.
+- `acceptParent` Whether mods with only the parent version of a profile is accepted or not.
 For example, you can install a 1.18 mod into a 1.18.1 profile.
 Default: `true`
+- `suppressUpdates` Whether the update messages should be suppressed or not.
+Default: `false`
+- `silentExceptions` Whether the exception stack traces should be silenced or not.
+Default: `false`
+- `retries` The amount of retries when downloading something fails.
+Default: `3`

 ### Other Features
 If you put the JAR file together with a zip of the exported profile, CurseForge CLI will automatically install that profile to the current directory.